New Zealand EM class electric multiple unit: Service

 The EM class served as the primary rail commuter vehicle since their introduction in 1982, running in anything from a single unit (2-cars) to an 8-car unit depending on the service being operated.
 They have also seen service beyond the electrification, being used behind diesel locomotives as carriages to carry people to the annual Toast Martinborough wine festival in the Wairarapa.

 The introduction of the new Matangi units from 2010 saw a reduction in the number of services operated by the EM class, with most off-peak services handed over to the Matangi units in June 2012.
 Initially, only the EMs were able to run in an 8-car formation, something the Matangis were limited in doing owing to the amount of current that they drew from the overhead system; hence the EM class were used on heavily patronised peak services, particularly on the Kapiti Line.

 Johnsonville Line

-The class were not operated on the Johnsonville Line as they were out-of-gauge and had insufficient braking capacity.
-While tunnel and platform clearances were improved in 2009, it was not envisaged that the units would be used on the line; due to their limited braking power on the steep grades.
+The class were not operated on the Johnsonville Line due to loading gauge restrictions and limited braking capacity for the steeply graded line.
+Contrary to a report in The Evening Post, the class were able to operate to Johnsonville.
+To prove this, New Zealand Rail ran a test train to Johnsonville on 14 June 1992.
+EM1004 and its trailer ET3004 was pushed by shunting locomotive DSC2285 to measure clearances at platforms and tunnels.
+While the test was a publicity stunt, and there was never any intention to run the class on the Johnsonville Line, the test did show that the class were able to clear all of the tunnels on the line, albeit with some modifications to track geometry required for in-service operations.
+These changes and modifications to the tunnels on the line would occur before the Matangi class units were introduced to service.

-Two units have visited Johnsonville on test trains; on 14 June 1992 EM1004 and its trailer ET3004 was towed behind shunting locomotive DSC2285 to measure clearances at platforms and tunnels.
+While tunnel and platform clearances were improved on the line in 2009, it was not envisaged that the units would be used on the line.
 On 18 April 2010, EM1056 plus trailer ET3056 ran under its own power on a trial to check clearances for the Matangi units.